 DISCLAIMER: I do not recommend this tip if you are not responsible with managing consumer credit!
 Breakfast with Tiffani does not condone creating debt in the name of traveling on a budget!

-However, if you are responsible with managing consumer credit, meaning, you do not carry a balance on a credit card, this tip is for you.
+If you are responsible with managing consumer credit, this tip is for you.
+Being responsible with managing consumer credit means you do not carry a balance on a credit card.
 A lot of credit cards, specifically travel cards, will offer a sign-up bonus in exchange for charging a minimum amount within a specified amount of time.
 Once you have hit that minimum within the specified time frame, they will give you a sign-up bonus.
-For travel cards the bonus is typically in the form of airline points.
+For travelcards, the bonus is typically in the form of airline points.

 For example, Card A has a sign up bonus of 60,000 points.
 The Card A company will be more than happy to give you those 60,000 points as long as you charge $4,000 within the first 3 month of opening the credit card account.
 Once you hit $4,000, the Card A company will post 60,000 points to your account to use as you wish.